richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>D) Register the virtual machine with the Microsoft.Sql resource provider

 ### Question 20
-You’re receiving excessive Azure Monitor alerts for an Azure SQL Database.
-You want to only trigger notifications when there’s a significant, sustained shift in usage patterns.
+You're receiving excessive Azure Monitor alerts for an Azure SQL Database.
+You want to only trigger notifications when there's a significant, sustained shift in usage patterns.

 Which two settings should you adjust?
 <br>A) Set the alert logic threshold to Static